-The Control and Risks Committee consists of three independent, non-executive directors:
+The Control and Risks Committee appointed by the Board of Directors on 24 April 2018 consists of three independent, non-executive directors:

 The Control and Risks Committee has consultative and advisory functions vis-à-vis the Board of Directors, with the task of supporting, through adequate preliminary analysis, the assessments and decisions of the Board of Directors with regard to adequacy of the internal control and risk management system and definition of its guidelines, as well as those regarding approval of the periodic financial reports.